jcz208/jcz208.github.io/about.md

 # About

 CS/Math at UConn.
-Interested in reinforcement learning, complex systems, our environment.
+Interested in reinforcement learning and complex systems—intelligent beings in intelligent environments.
 Contact me at jeffrey.duan[at]uconn.edu.